griestopf/Fusee.Tutorial/Tutorial04/README.md

 Building and running thesse changes show a lit cylinder:

-![A simpliy lit cylinder] (_images/CylinderDiffuse.png)
+![A lit cylinder] (_images/CylinderDiffuse.png)

-Practice
+###Practice
  - Want some maths?
-In the vertex shader use the `FUSEE_ITMV` instead of the `FUSEE_MV` matrix.
+In the vertex shader use the `FUSEE_ITMV` matrix instead of the `FUSEE_MV` matrix.
 The result seems to be the same!
    Look at the table above what's behind `FUSEE_ITMV`, then read
-   [OpenGL Red Book, Appendix F] (http://www.glprogramming.com/red/appendixf.html)  and then try to explain:
+   [OpenGL Red Book, Appendix F] (http://www.glprogramming.com/red/appendixf.html) *Transforming Normals* until *Whew!* and then try to explain:
-   - Why it is mathematically correct to use this matrix and why it's wrong to use the modelview matrix to tranform the normals.
+   - Why it is mathematically correct to use this matrix and why it's wrong to use the modelview matrix to tranform the normals?
-   - Why - at least in our example - it seems to make no difference using the MV or ITMV matrix.
+   - Why - at least in our example - it seems to make no difference using the MV or ITMV matrix?
  - What would happen if we performed the lighting calculation in clip space - in other words: if we transformed the normals using MVP and not MV only?
  - More hands-on and less maths: How would you apply colors to objects other than the grey we're having now, but still maintaining that 3D shaded look we worked so hard on?

 ##Self Contained Objects
-If you already solved the last practice above we can think in objects: We can now have different sets of 3D geometry each making a model (cubes, spheres, cylinders, ...), We can position, scale and rotate them and we can (or we soon learn how to) to give them individual colors.
+We can now have different sets of 3D geometry each making a model (cubes, spheres, cylinders, ...), We can position, scale and rotate them and we can (or we soon learn how to) to give them individual colors.

 Imagine to create a scene built of a lot of individual models like those currently in the `Core/Assets` folder.
 Your `RenderAFrame()` method would become a long list of repeated instructions like: